 - How firms may work to promote innovation

-- How regional, national and sectoral context affects firm innovation strategies, and how innovation policy may be viewed in this light
+- How societal context affects firm innovation strategies, and how innovation policy may be viewed in this light

 - The effects of innovation on firms and on the overall economy